bsathishciv/ForceGPT/README.md

 3. Deletes Apex debug logs.
 4. describes sobject.
 5. 🧠 Generates and executes apex.
 If you can craft a clear question, you can acheive almost anything from here.

+# ☠️ This is in prototype phase and not meant for production use yet ☠️

 <hr/>

 ## Setup